 The MP models play ONLY mp3 files.
 The CD models play only CDs.
 Moreover, the CD models will only play original CDs not discs that you might burn yourself.

-Song Surgeon is a software product price as low as $49.
+Song Surgeon is a software product price as low as $79.
 It is available in both a PRO and a Standard Version.
-The Standard Version will do everything that a Tascam unit will do at about 1/3 of the price – and with 3X the features.
-In addition, from a sound quality standpoint, Tascam doesn't even come close to Song Surgeon's distortion free audio.
-In addition to pitch and tempo change, SS enables you to create (and save) practice loops, has EQ adjustment, a vocal reduction function, and allows the use of either CD's or ANY of he major file formats, including .wav, .mp3, .mp4, wma – and this is when compared to the basic version of Song Surgeon Standard..
+The Standard Version will do everything that a Tascam unit will do and more.
+It is less money and has about 4X the features.
+And, from a sound quality standpoint, Tascam doesn't even come close to Song Surgeon's distortion free audio.
+In addition to pitch and tempo change, Song Surgeon detects the key, tempo and chords of a song as it is opened.
+SS also enables you to create (and save) practice loops, has EQ adjustment, a vocal reduction function, and allows the use of either CD's or ANY of the major file formats, including .wav, .mp3, .mp4, wma – and this is when compared to the basic version of Song Surgeon Standard..

-Song Surgeon PRO, the more advanced model, runs circles around Tascam and still is less than 1/2 the price.
+Song Surgeon PRO, the more advanced model, runs circles around Tascam and still is less than money than a new Tascam unit.
 Feature-wise, the comparison is stunning when you see the differences (see the table below).
 Song Surgeon can take the place of all five of the Tascam units listed at the top of this article because Song Surgeon does not limit use to a CD or particular file format or to a specific instrument.
 In fact, Song Surgeon is used by musicians of all stripes.
 While guitarists are the largest group of users, drummers, keyboard players, violinists, fiddle players, harmonica players, etc all are using Song Surgeon.
-At last count we had 22+ different instruments represented by Song Surgeon customers.
+At last count we had 40+ different instruments represented by Song Surgeon customers.
 Similarly, the genre of music makes no difference.
+Song Surgeon works equally well across all types of music.
+Moreover, Song Surgeon is used for both practice and performance.
+Not only can you slow something down and loop it to help you learn better, but with Song Surgeon you can change the key or tempo slightly and then save these changes in a new audio file.
+We have many singers and performers who use Song Surgeon to make such changes and then use these files to sing to or as backing tracks.

 The comparison table below highlights some of the main differences between Song Surgeon PRO and the Tascam Trainer products.